Tim Elliott

 Timothy Samuel Elliott (born December 24, 1986) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
 Competing professionally since 2009, Elliott is the former Titan FC Flyweight Champion and the winner of The Ultimate Fighter: Tournament of Champions.
-As of November 18, 2025, he is #9 in the UFC flyweight rankings.

 Background

 Elliott was born on December 24, 1986, in Arkansas City, Kansas.
 When he was in fourth grade, Elliott moved with his father to Haysville, Kansas, where he started wrestling.
 Elliott originally attended Campus High School where he was a state wrestling runner-up, but transferred to Wichita South High School during his junior year.
 Elliott then became a state champion at Wichita South his senior year in 2005.

 He was on the wrestling team at Labette Community College, before transferring to the University of Central Oklahoma, earning All-American honors, placing every year during his collegiate wrestling career and becoming the NJCAA wrestling national champion in 2007.
 He earned a bachelor's degree in Science and General Studies.